stefanusgalang/stefanusgalang/README.md

 ### 🔭 I’m currently a freelance Web Designer and Web Developer

 >Hello, world !.
-I'm a Web developer based in Indonesia.
-My top skills include HTML, CSS, and WordPress
+I'm a Web Developer and Web Designer based in Indonesia.
+My top skills include HTML, CSS, WordPress, and Figma.
+>I build website for :
+  -Personal Website
+  -Company Profile
+  -E-commerce
+  -etc
+>I'm open to Job opportunities where I can grow and learn.
+Don't hesitate to contact me.

 ### 🌱 I’m currently learning